-Week 1: What are Whole Grains?
+Week 1: What are whole grains?

 This first week again is about awareness.
-With so many different products available on the supermarket shelves, how do we know whether a product is a whole?
+With so many different products available on the grocery stores or supermarket shelves, how do we know whether a product is a whole?
 The truth is that you will find out when looking at the ingredient list.
 Choose foods that contain whole grains as the first ingredient.

-The Whole Grains Council has created an official packaging symbol called the Whole Grain Stamp that helps consumers find real whole grain products.
+The Whole Grains Council has created an official packaging symbol called the “Whole Grain Stamp” that helps consumers find real whole products.
 The Stamp started to appear on store shelves in mid-2005 and is becoming more widespread.

-Whole grain versus whole wheat
+- whole wheat

 - brown rice

-- quinoa (Pseudo-Grain)
+- quinoa (pseudo-grain)

 - amaranth and